diseraluca/diseraluca.github.io/_posts/2019-03-21-wetting-feet-with-python-c-api.md

 }
 ~~~

-This is acutally pretty similar to what we had before, we mostly moved some things around.
+This is actually pretty similar to what we had before, we mostly moved some things around.

-If you've read [PEP 489](https://www.python.org/dev/peps/pep-0489/), there seems to be quite a few advantage to it.
+If you've read [PEP 489](https://www.python.org/dev/peps/pep-0489/), there seems to be quite a few advantages to it.
 I think this should be the preferred initialization for our extension modules.

 # The array object